-The Algarve spans the width of Portugal, from east to west along the south coast.
-It’s a scenic stretch of glittering sea and rustic green hills - so no wonder some bright spark created a cycling trail that takes you all the way from one side to the other.
-The Ecovia starts at Vila Real de Santo António (VRSA), on the border with Spain, and ends at Cape St Vincent, the most south-westerly point on the continent.
+The Algarve spans the width of Portugal's south coast.
+It’s a scenic stretch of glittering sea and rustic green hills – with a cycling trail that takes you all the way from one side to the other.
+The Ecovia starts at Vila Real de Santo António (VRSA), on the border with Spain, and ends at Cape St Vincent, Europe's most south-westerly point.
 And while only serious cyclists would take on the whole route, a leisurely pedal from one little village to the next on this biking track is a lovely day out.
-Try the gentle, 27km segment between VRSA and Tavira in the east.
-Passing peaceful orange groves and fields, you’ll end at one of the region’s most traditional villages - quiet Tavira is all small cobbled squares, historic churches and blue-tile houses.
+Try the gentle 27km segment between VRSA and Tavira in the east.
+Passing peaceful orange groves and fields, you’ll end at one of the region’s most traditional villages – quiet Tavira is all small cobbled squares, historic churches and blue-tile houses.

-While you’re in the eastern Algarve - easily accessible from Faro - check out the spooky ‘anchor graveyard’ on Barril beach.
-A Blue Flag-accredited sunbathing spot, you’ll find Barril on Tavira Island, accessed by miniature train.
+While you’re in the eastern Algarve – easily accessible from Faro – check out the spooky ‘anchor graveyard’ on Barril beach.
+A Blue Flag-accredited sunbathing spot, you’ll find Barril on Tavira Island, which you can reach by miniature train.
 The strange sight of rows and rows of neatly plotted, giant rusting anchors commemorates the tuna fishing trade that once sustained the whole area.
 Even spookier is the Chapel of the Bones near Olhos D’Agua, decorated with 5,000 human skulls and bones.
-Eeek.

-Loulé, about 20km from Albufeira, is known for its Saturday morning ‘Gypsy Market’ - a buzzy maze of stalls selling everything from hand-painted honey jars to decorated tablecloths.
+Loulé, about 20km from Albufeira, is known for its Saturday morning ‘Gypsy Market’ – a maze of stalls selling everything from hand-painted honey jars to decorated tablecloths.
 Foodies in particular will love the local produce.
-Gourmet treats include homemade bread, piles of cakes and authentic local piri-piri sauce (sorry, Nando’s).
-Seafood fans should make their way to nearby Quarteira, near Vilamoura - dive into the town’s backstreets for unassuming shacks serving up garlicky clams drizzled with olive oil, enormous crabs and fried octopus.
+Gourmet treats include homemade bread, piles of cakes and authentic local piri-piri sauce.
+Seafood fans should make their way to nearby Quarteira, near Vilamoura – dive into the town’s backstreets for unassuming shacks serving up garlicky clams drizzled with olive oil, enormous crabs and fried octopus.

 The region’s beaches get busy come high summer.
-But with so many to choose from, there are a bevy of secluded beauties still flying under the radar.
-Praia de Salema, in the western Algarve near Sagres has secluded coves and dramatic cliffs aplenty – kids will enjoy the dinosaur footprints fossilised in limestone at the western end of the beach.
-The area is part of the protected Costa Vicentina Natural Park, so there’s little development here - just bobbing fishing boats, a few restaurants and gentle sea that’s perfect for swimming.
+But with so many to choose from, there are still a bevy of secluded beauties flying under the radar.
+Praia de Salema, in the western Algarve near Sagres, has secluded coves and dramatic cliffs aplenty – kids will enjoy the dinosaur footprints fossilised in limestone at the western end of the beach.
+The area is part of the protected Costa Vicentina Natural Park, so there’s little development here.
+You'll find bobbing fishing boats, a few restaurants, and gentle sea that’s perfect for swimming.

 Our top deals tailored to you, straight to your inbox Sign up for offers